gfx-labs/ip-app/docs/docs/reference/Periphery/ChainlinkOracleRelay.md

 ## Functions
 * function currentValue() external view override returns (uint256)
-    * Is an external function that calls getLastSecond() which is a private function.
+    * An external function that calls getLastSecond() which is a private function.
 * function getLastSecond() private view returns (uint256)
     * Calls the chainlink oracle for the latest answer and scales it to 1e18 terms.